Kingdom song: Use in worship

+History

 In the late 19th century, the Bible Students (from which Jehovah's Witnesses arose) used many well-known songs and melodies.
 They also used well-known melodies with their own lyrics.
 The prefaces of Songs of the Bride and Poems and Hymns of Dawn indicate that these hymnals include hymns adapted from other Protestant hymnals such as Hymns of the Morning, Gospel Hymns, Jubilee Harp, Winnowed Hymns, Epworth Hymnal and Songs of Pilgrimage.
 These melodies were often works of famous composers, including Ludwig van Beethoven and Joseph Haydn.
-Lyrics were often adapted from works of famous hymnal writers including Philip P. Bliss, Horatius Bonar, Fanny Crosby, Philip Doddridge, Thomas Hastings, John Newton, Isaac Watts and Charles Wesley.
+Lyrics were often adapted from works of famous hymnal writers including Philip P. Bliss, Horatius Bonar, Fanny Crosby, Philip Doddridge, Thomas Hastings, John Newton, Isaac Watts, and Charles Wesley.

 In 1877, Charles Taze Russell and Nelson H. Barbour announced Songs of the Morning in their book Three Worlds.
 Songs of the Bride, a collection of 144 songs, was published in 1879.
 In 1890, Poems and Hymns of the Millennial Dawn—with 151 poems and 333 songs, most of which were well-known compositions—was released and became the group's official hymnal until 1928.
 This was followed by lyrics for 11 songs appearing in the February 1, 1896 issue of The Watchtower, under the title Zion's Glad Songs of the Morning, written by members of the denomination.
 A supplement of 81 songs was released in 1900, many written by a single individual, under the title Zion's Glad Songs.

 Two revised editions of this hymnal were released between 1902 and 1908.
 In 1905, the 333 songs published in 1890 along with musical notation were released under the title, Hymns of the Millennial Dawn.
 This book was released in a number of other languages, mainly in a shortened form.
 In 1925, Kingdom Hymns was published, with 80 songs intended for children and youths.
 In 1928 Songs of Praise to Jehovah was released, which included 337 songs.

-Following the adoption of the name Jehovah's witnesses in 1931, the Kingdom Service Song Book was released in 1944 (and revised in 1948), which included 62 songs.
+Following the adoption of the name “Jehovah's witnesses” in 1931, the Kingdom Service Song Book was released in 1944 (and revised in 1948), which included 62 songs.
 This was followed by the release of Songs to Jehovah's Praise in 1950, with 91 songs.
-Some of the music was from hymn tunes of other churches or based on themes from classical music;(for example, Beethoven's Piano Sonata no. 23 in F minor, op.
+Some of the music was from hymn tunes of other churches or based on themes from classical music;(for example, Beethoven's Piano Sonata No. 23 in F minor, op.
 57 ("Appassionata").
 Others used relatively new music, some of which is still used.